William Bradford Huie: World War II

-During World War II, Huie served in the United States Navy as a lieutenant and a war correspondent from 1943 to 1945, including a period as aide to Vice Admiral Ben Moreell of the Seabees.
+During World War II, Huie served in the U.S. Navy as a lieutenant and a war correspondent from 1943 to 1945, including a period as aide to Vice Admiral Ben Moreell of the Seabees.
 While chronicling the wartime activity of the Seabees, Lieutenant Huie had special permission to continue his own writing projects, both fiction and nonfiction.
 He drew from his Navy experiences, including his participation in D-Day, for his 1959 novel The Americanization of Emily.
 It was adapted as the 1964 film of the same name starring James Garner and Julie Andrews.
 Both Garner and Andrews consider it the personal favorite of their films.

-Discharged in 1945 from the Navy, Huie went immediately to the Pacific theatre as a war correspondent.
-His experiences at Iwo Jima became the basis for the nonfiction work, "The Hero of Iwo Jima", published in The Hero of Iwo Jima and Other Stories in 1962.
+Discharged in 1945 from the Navy, Huie immediately made his way to the Pacific Theatre as a war correspondent.
+His experiences at Iwo Jima became the basis for the nonfiction work "The Hero of Iwo Jima", published in The Hero of Iwo Jima and Other Stories in 1962.
 It was an account of the life of flag-raiser Ira Hayes.
 Huie's account was developed into the 1961 film The Outsider, starring Tony Curtis.
 He drew from his experiences in Hawaii during the war for his novel The Revolt of Mamie Stover (1951).
 This was adapted as the 1956 film of the same name starring Jane Russell.
-He was on every war front except Russia during WWII.
+He was on every war front except Russia during World War II.

 The American Mercury

 Before the war, Huie had been writing for The American Mercury, a literary magazine founded by H. L. Mencken and George Jean Nathan.
 Like Mencken, Huie was a critic of President Franklin D. Roosevelt's "New Deal" policies during the Great Depression.
 After the war, he returned to the Mercury, becoming associate editor, then editor.
 In 1950, publisher Clendenin J. Ryan bought the magazine.
-Ryan and editor Huie wanted to develop the magazine as a journal of the fledgling American conservative movement, introducing new, mass-appeal writers such as evangelist Billy Graham, former communist Max Eastman, and long-time Federal Bureau of Investigation director J. Edgar Hoover.
-Young William F. Buckley, future National Review founder and editor, was one of Huie's early staffers.
+Ryan and editor Huie wanted to develop the magazine as a journal of the fledgling American conservative movement, introducing mass-appeal writers such as evangelist Billy Graham, former communist Max Eastman, and long-time Federal Bureau of Investigation director J. Edgar Hoover.
+Young William F. Buckley Jr., future National Review founder and editor, was one of Huie's early staffers.

-By the mid-1950s, however, Huie and Ryan were unable to overcome financial difficulties and were forced to sell the magazine to one of its investors, Russell Maguire.
+By the mid-1950s, however, Huie and Ryan were unable to overcome financial difficulties and were forced to sell the magazine to Russell Maguire, one of its investors.
 After Huie's departure, Maguire and other owners drove the new American Mercury, in author William A. Rusher's phrase, "toward the fever swamps of anti-Semitism."
 He believed that they destroyed its legitimacy and contributed to its end.
-To Huie's disgust, the journal that had once featured the work of W. E. B. Du Bois and Langston Hughes became a periodical advocating racism.
+To Huie's disgust, the journal that once featured the work of W. E. B. Du Bois and Langston Hughes became a periodical advocating racism.